Why does PNC have a Supplier Diversity program?

 How does PNC ensure that prime suppliers do business with diverse suppliers?

-In every step of procurement process, from Request for Information (RFI) to Request for Proposal (RFP), PNC supplier diversity standards and requirements are included.
+In every step of the procurement process, from Request for Information (RFI) to Request for Proposal (RFP), PNC supplier diversity standards and requirements are included.
 Working with diverse suppliers is a part of the contract agreement between PNC and a non-diverse supplier.

 How can I register?